libgd/libgd/src/readme.txt

               gdTiled _(CONSTANT)_
-                      Used in place of a normal color in [343]gdImageFilledRectangle,
+                      Used in place of a normal color in gdImageFilledRectangle, gdImageFilledPolygon,
-                      [344]gdImageFilledPolygon, [345]gdImageFill, and
+                      gdImageFill, and gdImageFillToBorder. gdTiled
-                      [346]gdImageFillToBorder. gdTiled selects a pixel
-                      from the tile image set with [347]gdImageSetTile in such a way as to ensure that the filled area will be tiled with copies of the tile image.
-See the discussions of [348]gdImageFill and
-                      [349]gdImageFillToBorder for special restrictions
+                      selects a pixel from the tile image set with gdImageSetTile in such a way as to ensure that the filled area will be tiled with copies of the tile image.
+See the discussions of gdImageFill and gdImageFillToBorder for special restrictions
                       regarding those functions.

               gdTransparent _(CONSTANT)_
-                      Used in place of a normal color in a style to be set with [350]gdImageSetStyle. gdTransparent is
+                      Used in place of a normal color in a style to be set with gdImageSetStyle. gdTransparent is _not_
-                      _not_ the transparent color index of the image; for that functionality please see
+                      the transparent color index of the image; for that functionality please see gdImageColorTransparent.
-                      [351]gdImageColorTransparent.

   About the additional .gd image file format